-About the Research Seed Grant program
+About the Research Seed Grant Program

-Regardless of topical theme, the program supports two types of projects:
+The program supports two types of projects:

 - Pioneering work that translates a novel digital data set available from a public or private source into a research-ready form that can provide insights on human behavior and society.